AlessandroCipolletti/My-react-boilerplate/README.md

 <dl>
   <dt>React Boilerplate</dt>
   <dd>All the good stuff from <a href="https://github.com/react-boilerplate/react-boilerplate">React Boilerplate</a>.
-Many thanks to its contributors.</dd>
+Many thanks to all its contributors.</dd>

   <dt>Common Folder</dt>
   <dd>Because I like it.
 I moved some files to app/utils too.</dd>